Who Can Enter?

 To be eligible for series awards, competitors must:

-Compete in the same distance category at all events
+• Compete in the same distance category at all events they enter

-Your age category is your age on the day of the final event of the series.
+Age category is determined by your age on the day of the final event of the series.

-Series prizegiving will be held several weeks after the final event.
-Full details will be published closer to the end of the season.
+The series prizegiving will be held several weeks after the final event.
+Full details will be published closer to the end of the series.

 Series Points System